xLightsSequencer/xLights/README.txt

    -- enh (keithsw) Remove all but timing track option for piano effect -- bug (keithsw) Strip out video export for models that dont make sense or model groups.
 Fix colour handling for non RGB colour orders
-   -- enh (keithsw) Add simple way to add 7 segment labels to model state definition 2016.45  Aug 09, 2016
+   -- enh (keithsw) Add simple way to add 7 segment labels to model state definition -- enh (keithsw) Add a view from rear option on custom model dialog to help you insert pixels correctly into your coro models Fix #646
+2016.45  Aug 09, 2016
    -- bug (keithsw) Fix colour curve preset scanning.
    -- bug (dkulp)   Prevent crash at startup if preview background image doesn't exist